Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Top marijuana stocks to invest in

-Cannabis stocks can be purchased directly from US exchanges.
-If you’re interested in international cannabis stocks, you’ll need a brokerage account that offers access to global or over-the-counter stocks.
+Purchase cannabis stocks directly with any US brokerage account or stock trading app.
+If you’re interested in international cannabis stocks, you’ll need a brokerage account that offers global trading or over-the-counter stocks.
 See how the following stocks are performing, and view details like market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.

 What ETFs track the cannabis category?